gardener/gardener/docs/proposals/26-workload-identity.md

 # # namespace: garden-quoatas
 ```

-Shoot API will be extended with new field `.spec.credentialsBindingName` which
+Shoot API will be extended with new field `.spec.credentialsBindingName` whose
 value will be the name of a `CredentialsBinding` resource from the namespace of
 the shoot resource.
 The shoot field `.spec.secretBindingName` and the
 `SecretBinding` API will be deprecated in favour of `CredentialsBinding`, and